-There is no publically owned land available for acquisition or use in the 2020 Action Plan.
+There is no public owned land available for acquisition or use in the 2021 Action Plan.
 The City will continue to look at public property available for affordable housing, economic development, and open space use.

-The amount of available funding through CDBG will not be adequate to meet the housing and/or public service needs in Rogers.
+The amount of available funding through Community Development Block Grant (CDBG) will not be adequate to meet the housing and/or public service needs in Rogers.
 We will use all resources available to address the needs of the community and continue to work with our partners to leverage all available resources.